plewczynski/looper/README.md

 # current packages: chreval

 ### What does this package do? ###
-This program is an object oriented program for calculating meta-structures based on the observed frequency of contacts obtained from experimental data and a model for polymer entropy known as cross-linking entropy (CLE).
+This package contains an object oriented programs for calculating meta-structures based on the observed frequency of contacts obtained from experimental data and a model for polymer entropy known as cross-linking entropy (CLE).
 Cross link is used in a